Summary of Services

 Removing Course Reserve Materials at the End of the Semester

-Items may be placed on reserves for Fall, Spring or Summer sessions.
+Items may be placed on reserves for Fall and Spring sessions.
 Course reserves lists display only for courses being taught during the current semester.
 Unless otherwise notified, physical items (e.g., books, personal copies, DVDs) will be removed from reserve status at the end of each semester.

 Course Reserves & Canvas